hyperledger/fabric-chaincode-node/CONTRIBUTING.md

 * node v18 => recommend to use [nvm](https://github.com/nvm-sh/nvm)
 * rush => `npm install -g @microsoft/rush`

+> As an alternative to installing rush on your system, you can also have node install it for executing single commands similar to what is done in CI, for example from the `libraries/fabric-shim` directory you could add or update a dependency by running `node ../../common/scripts/install-run-rush.js add --package @grpc/grpc-js@latest`

 > Note that npm v6 has some bugs that mean adding new dependencies etc are not properly picked up.
 Longer term we should consider moving to yarn or pnpm.
 However in practice this isn't a serious problem and has been possible to be worked around by issuing `rm ./common/config/rush/npm-shrinkwrap.json` and then `rush update`

 The fv and e2e tests require a set of docker images of Fabric Peers, Orderers and CAs.
 To ensure you have the correct images ensure these have been dowloaded and tagged.  `rush edge-docker` will do this for you.